SpokenWebAlberta/spokenweb-ualberta/events/event6.md

 event_room: Arts Student Lounge
 permalink: /events/event6/
 featured_image:
 description: "Join SpokenWeb UAlberta for the first in a series of special listening events to take place this Winter Term.
-The series dates will be Friday February 2, Friday March 1, Thursday April 4, Thursday May 2."
+The series dates will be: February 2, March 1, April 4, May 2."
 ---

 <div class = "figure">